lorenamelos/Classifying-The-Brain-on-Music/README.md

 For more details regarding the tasks, including the dataset download, please refer to the information provided in this [Google Colab Link](https://colab.research.google.com/drive/1tbP5miE-5DXXZ5507Rh9eMlLDCWi5L2y?usp=sharing)

+### Summary about development

+Under the project development we did some experimentations with PCA, XGBoost and OneVsRest, but at the end the logistic regression model was the best one for our dataset.

 ## Dataset